 You might like: The ultimate list of Mother Goose nursery rhymes

 - By 18 months, your toddler understands 100-150 words

 - By 18 months says approximately 20 words, mostly nouns (this is highly individual)

 - Follows one-step commands, such as “wave bye-bye”

-- Points to a few body parts correctly
+- Points to one or more body parts correctly

 - Sits and listens attentively for a short period of time